raniaspant/JBlog/about/index.md

 ---
 # Hello there.

-I am currently doing my MSc in Computer Science in Southern Illinois University Carbondale, under [Dr. Christos Mousas](https://sites.google.com/site/chrismousas/).
+I am currently doing my MSc in Computer Science in Southern Illinois University Carbondale.(https://sites.google.com/site/chrismousas/).

 ### [](#header-3)What do I like?